landonb629/CKAD-labs/Configuration/notes.md

 - create service account = does not automatically create a secret or a token
 - you now need to run ```kubectl create token $sa```

-Creating a secret object for a service account that is non expiring
+Creating a secret object for a service account that is non expiring (This is the old way)

 ```
 apiVersion: v1